neilhwatson/delta_reporting/README.md

 1. Install bin/dhlogmaker and configure CFEngine to install it on all hosts. /opt/delta\_reporting/bin/dhlogmaker suggested.

 1. Create server access promises that allow the policy server's agent to download from cf-serverd on all agents, including itself, the directory ${sys.workdir}/delta\_reporting.
 Use of the EFL bundle efl\_server is encouraged.

+## Multiple CFEngine servers?

+If you have mutiple CFEngine servers, install Delta Reporting on each, but point each to a central database.
+Now every server loads its client data to the central database and each can report on the data collected from all servers.

 ## License ##